EmmaEwert/KITTY/docs/manual/tutorial.rst

 TL;DR
 -----

-- Make tilemaps with typed and possibly animated objects in Tiled
+- Make tilemaps in Tiled with typed and possibly animated objects
-- Make prefabs with custom components and names that match Tiled objects' types
+- Make prefabs in Unity with names that match Tiled objects' types
+- Add built-in or custom components in Unity to your prefabs
-- Import, change, and reimport tilemaps as needed
+- Import, change, and reimport your tilemaps in Unity as needed

 Images, Tilesets and Tilemaps